harimadav/STATIC-WEBSITE-FOR-PORTFOLIO/README.md

 ## STATIC WEBSITE FOR PORTFOLIO

-*COMPANY* : CODETECH IT SOLUTIONS

-*NAME* : S HARI SHANKAR

-*INTERN ID* : CT04DH297

-*DOMAIN* : SOFTWARE DEVELOPMENT

-*DURATION* : 4 WEEKS

-*MENTOR* : NEELA SANTHOSH

-This is my personal portfolio website built as part of my internship at CODTECH IT SOLUTIONS.
+This is my personal portfolio website.
 It showcases my skills, projects, education, and contact information in a clean, responsive, and stylish layout.

 ## 🔗 Live Demo